omar-yasseen/odin-recipes/README.md

 so far i learned how to use github.

 apparently the "git commit -m "text"" the text part is the commit message.

+i finished all the odin project html and css. and i made the odin recipe web pages(brisket and mac&cheese) to show what i have learned to do.